Quadriffis/immortal-millionaire/5 - increase life and health span.md

 Other important considerations:

-- Most people report having the best mental focus then **fasting**.
+- Most people report having the best mental focus when **fasting**.
 - After adjusting many people report feeling sluggish when eating too early.
 - Eat the right stuff.
 Focus on low GI etc. See the diet section.
 - Have backup food on you.
 E.g. always have a box of nuts on you.
 - Be strict but reasonable.
 Yearly family brunches are a fine reason not to fast.
+- Biologically eating earlier in the day is adventageous due to the circadian rhythm

 **Template: Multi-day keto fast mimicking diet**